 What property should I buy?

 Let’s be honest, the amount of money you have dictates what property you can purchase.
 If money is no object then go for a property that fits best the criteria above: it’s in a sought out neighborhood with good transportation links that is likely to attract the ideal demographic for your rental.
 However, if you are looking for a more modest investment, you can try putting your money and labor into a BRRR investment, or you could choose house hacking (invest into a house that you will share with a tenant).

 Depending on the amount of time you are ready to invest in this venture, you should decide to buy either a property that is ready for move-in (that requires no renovations) or a house that requires a lot of work to get fixed.
 Equally important, depending on the type of renters you are hoping to attract, you should decide whether to rent your property furnished or unfurnished.
-You should go with unfurnished for single-family homes but should provide furniture if you plan to rent to students or professionals that travel a lot.
+You can definitely run with an unfurnished property for single-family homes but provide furniture if you plan to rent to students or professionals who travel a lot.

 How to determine what is a good rental property?

-When you decide on your future rental investment, you need to take into account all the indicators that will help you to determine its profitability.
-We have discussed these indicators in some detail in one of our previous blog posts.
+When you decide on your future rental investment, you will need to consider all the indicators that will help you determine its profitability.
+We have discussed these indicators in detail in one of our previous blog posts.
 Check it out to learn more about the NOI (net operating income), the cap rate, the 1% rule, the cash-on-cash (COC), and the internal rate of return (IRR) indicators.
 Take them into account when you consider the finances for your future real estate investment.